beeeee/beeeee.github.io/docs/homeautomation.markdown

 ---
 layout: page
-title: Home Automation
+title: Projects
-permalink: /homeautomation/
+permalink: /projects/
 ---

+Home Automation

 I run Home Assistant on an older Chromebox CN60 flashed with SeaBIOS.
 It uses a i7-4600U and I've added 16GB of DDR3, which is absolutely overkill, so definitely room to grow!